executors/executors/README.md

 standard control structures such as `std::async()` and parallel algorithms, as well as near-standards such as the functionality found in various technical specifications, including the Concurrency, Networking, and Parallelism TSes.
-We intend this proposal to be an extensible basis for all future development of execution in C++ which necessarily entails functionality beyond the scope of this basic proposal.
+We intend this proposal to be an extensible basis for future development of execution in C++ which necessarily entails functionality beyond the scope of this basic proposal.